- Education and Personal Development

 Aalto University together with the University of Helsinki organises two annual events especially for university's new staff and family members.
 Learn about Finnish culture and traditions, as well as the seasons features!
 You will also have an opportunity to network with Aalto and University of Helsinki colleagues.
 More details are available in Inside (Intranet for Aalto employees) and Facebook.

-Meet your colleagues at Aalto, VTT and other Otaniemi-based organisations in our annual family winter fun event in February.
-You will have a chance to sledge sliding and other winter activities.
+Meet your colleagues at Aalto, VTT and other Otaniemi-based organisations in our annual family winter fun event in February when you will have a chance to sledge sliding and other winter activities.
+Or, in case of lack of snow, you are welcome to decorate willow twigs and eat chocklate eggs in March/April.
 You can find more information about this and other events in our intranet Inside or Facebook.

 Aalto University AlumniNET - Alumni & Friends of Aalto